folkehelseinstituttet/SARS-CoV-2_phylogeo/Southafrican_results.md

 ##### Fig. 1.
 B.1.351 phylogeny colored by binary geographic mappings (Norway, rest of the world \[RoW\]).

+Quantifying introductions and local transmission

+Below is a visualization of the size of each transmission lineage detected in Norway.

 ![](Southafrican_results_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 ##### Fig. 2.
 B.1.351 transmission lineage sizes in Norway.
 G denotes the number assigned to each lineage, S denotes the size of the lineage and TMRCA denotes the age of the lineage.